 What is a Lion?

 Lions are part of an international organization, the largest service club in the world, with over 1,350,000 members in 45,000 individual clubs located in 197 countries and geographical areas.
 The process of becoming a Lion goes something like this:

-Our club meets every Thursday morning from 7:00 ti 8:00 AM for breakfast at Waffles N More, a short social and business session and a guest speaker who has about 20 minutes to inform or entertain.
+Our club meets every Thursday morning from 7:00 to 8:00 AM for breakfast at Goods From the Garden, a short social and business session and a guest speaker who has about 20 minutes to inform or entertain.
 Members are billed quarterly for meals and there is no refund if a meal must missed.
-The breakfast meeting is where friendships are make and where each member becomes an integral part of the organization.
+The breakfast meeting is where friendships are make and where each member becomes an integral part of the organization.?

 Is Lionism For You?